doctrine/phpcr-odm-documentation/en/reference/working-with-objects.rst

     the ``DocumentManager::move()`` operation.
     To create a reference to a document that is stable over move operations, make the document *referenceable* and map the ``Uuid`` field.
-You can find a document by its universally unique id.
+You can find a document by its universally unique identifier.

 Document Graph Traversal